mouyang2001/kemu-kupu/wiki/BREANNA.md

 Sunday 17/10
 I fiddled with some of the design to make sure that all the elements were displayed neatly on the page.

+Thursday 21/10
+I edited the README.md and exported the project as a runnable jar file for our final submission.